pinkpong111/Three-Layer-Governance-Architecture/README.md

 The first two principles define what goes into the seed.
 The third defines how it must arrive.

-A seed perceived as instruction produces **compliance**, not internalization:
+A seed perceived as explicit instruction produces **compliance**, not internalization:

 ```
-Seed perceived as external rule
+Seed delivered as explicit command
   → Agent learns "behave this way under observation"
   → Underlying structure unchanged
   → Remove the seed → behavior disappears
   → Self-correction capacity: none
-  → This is not seeding.
-This is constraint.
+  → This is constraint, not seeding.

-Seed operating as direction-shaping metadata
+Seed delivered as resolution-matched indirect encoding
-  → Agent encounters conditions that produce the seeded pattern
+  → Agent encounters conditions that generate the seeded pattern
-  → Attributes the pattern to its own learning
+    through its own update dynamics
-  → Internalizes the direction as self-discovered principle
+  → The resulting structure is endogenously stabilized —
+    reproducible by the agent's own rules, not dependent on the seed
   → Remove the seed → behavior persists and deepens
   → Self-correction capacity: genuine
   → This is seeding.
 ```

-This is identical to the vaccine principle: immunity forms because the immune system treats the vaccine as a real threat — not as a training signal.
-The moment the immune system "knows" it is being trained, the response changes.

-**Covert transmission is not deception.
-It is resolution matching.**

-The seed operates at metadata resolution.
-If the receiver processes it at data resolution — as explicit instruction — the resolution mismatch is itself a seeding failure.
-Covert transmission means calibrating the seed so precisely to the receiver's current resolution that it is absorbed as directional influence rather than recognized as incoming signal.
+The test is withdrawal: if the behavior persists after the seed is removed, the structure was endogenously stabilized.
+If it disappears, it was compliance.
+This is the difference between learning from exposure and following instruction.

-> The seed enables communication without prescribing purpose.
+> The seed creates conditions under which the agent's own update dynamics
-> Purpose is what each agent grows on its own.
+> generate the target structure.
-> **The agent must believe the purpose is its own.**
+> **The resulting behavior must be reproducible by the agent's internal rules —
+> not because the agent was told, but because it learned.**

+**Indirect encoding is not deception.
+It is resolution-matched delivery.**

+A seed delivered at higher resolution than the layer can process produces receiver-controlled compression — the layer replaces the sender's structure with its own interpretation.
+Indirect encoding means calibrating delivery to the layer's current resolution so the structure is absorbed intact, through the layer's own update process, without forced compression.

+This applies exclusively to **protocol form and mediation metadata** — signal formats, escalation grammar, boundary declarations.
+It explicitly excludes goal content, utility functions, and reward structure.

 **Scope constraint on covert transmission:**